codepath/android_guides/Fragment-Navigation-Drawer.md

 Next, you need to define your fragments that will be displayed within the drawer.
 These can be any support fragments you define within your application.
 Make sure that all the fragments extend from **android.support.v4.app.Fragment**.

-### Setup ToolBar
+### Setup Toolbar

-In order to slide our navigation drawer over the ActionBar, we need to use the new [ToolBar](http://guides.codepath.com/android/Defining-The-ActionBar#toolbar-basics) widget as defined in the AppCompat v21 library.
-The `ToolBar` can be embedded into your view hierarchy which makes sure that the drawer slides over the `ActionBar`.
+In order to slide our navigation drawer over the ActionBar, we need to use the new [Toolbar](http://guides.codepath.com/android/Defining-The-ActionBar#toolbar-basics) widget as defined in the AppCompat v21 library.
+The `Toolbar` can be embedded into your view hierarchy which makes sure that the drawer slides over the `ActionBar`.

 Create a new layout file `res/layout/toolbar.xml` with the following code: